bullet-db/bullet-dsl/README.md

 ## Usage

 Bullet DSL consists of two major components: the BulletConnector and the BulletRecordConverter.
 The BulletConnector is used to read data (objects) from a pluggable datasource while the BulletRecordConverter converts those objects into BulletRecords.
+There is an optional component called the BulletDeserializer that can translate the BulletConnector output to the appropriate BulletRecordConverter input.

 Bullet Storm and Spark (and others) will provide a reading component that will use BulletConnector and BulletRecordConverter, so users will not have to write code themselves but will instead provide configuration.